coq/opam/README.md

 You can also look at existing [pull requests](https://github.com/coq/opam-coq-archive/pulls) to see how others are adding packages.

+## Coq Platform

+The `released` opam archive is a key component of the [Coq Platform](https://github.com/coq/platform), a distribution of Coq together with a curated set of libraries and plugins.
+After installing the Platform using scripts (as opposed to via a binary installer), additional packages in the `released` opam archive can be installed manually without the need for repository activation.

 ## Website and opam metadata

 The `scripts/archive2web.ml` program generates the JSON file